YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 Taking the "less than" relation as an example, we can ask questions like:
 - Is zero less than one ?
 Is one less than two ?
 Is one less than zero ?
 Is two less than one?
 - What is less than five ?
 Five is less than what ?
-- What is less tha what ?
+- What is less than what ?

 Since "less than" relates two numbers, the questions can be posed systematically according to how many unknows are involved.
 The first set of questions above is for _checking_: